 What do people think of crypto assets

 According to a Bitflyer’s survey, Europeans expect cryptocurrencies to still be around ten years from now but expect Bitcoin to wear off in the next decade.
-From 10,000 surveyed residents 63% were positive that cryptocurrencies will last, and 49% expect BTC to fall in the next 10 years.
+Of 10,000 surveyed residents, 63% were positive that cryptocurrencies will last, and 49% expect BTC to fall in the next 10 years.

 How involved are European citizens in crypto activities?